San Diego Loyal SC: Stadium

 The team signed a three-year letter of commitment to play at Torero Stadium, with a series of one-year options for the following four years.
-The team will initially focus on building a fan base and brand at Torero, noting that the stadium could be expanded to a capacity of 8,000.
-Moreover, the team noted the possibility of sharing the prospective San Diego State University Snapdragon Stadium, at a 35,000 capacity, as a potential site for future years if they can cultivate the fan support.
+The team initially focused on building a fan base and brand at Torero, noting that the stadium could be expanded to a capacity of 8,000.
+Moreover, the team noted the possibility of sharing the prospective Snapdragon Stadium, at a 35,000 capacity, as a potential site for future years if they could have cultivated the fan support for it.
+Snapdragon Stadium would eventually become the home of San Diego FC in 2025.

 Supporters

-The two officially recognized supporter groups are The Locals Supporters Group and Chavos De Loyal.
+The officially recognized supporter groups were The Locals and the Chavos de Loyal.